KB1118/TrueTraceAI_MumbaiHacks/README.md

 - **Authentication fails**: Check JWT secret key configuration
 - **Multimodal upload fails**: Verify file size limits and Gemini API quota

-## 📝 License
+## License

-This project is part of a hackathon submission.

-## 🤝 Contributing

-This is a hackathon project.
-For questions or issues, please refer to the project repository.
+All rights are owned by Power Buff Gurls.
+This project is not open-source and may not be redistributed, modified, or used commercially without explicit permission.

 ---